x24thkk/x24thkk/README.md

 About Me.
-Nothing can stop us from moving forward!
+Nothing can stop me from moving forward!